google/WebFundamentals/src/content/en/fundamentals/media/manipulating/live-effects.md

     pixels[12] = red value for pixel 3
     ...

-To find the indexes for any given pixel from its coordinates, there is a simple formula.
+To find the index for any given pixel from its coordinates, there is a simple formula.

     const index = (x + y * imageWidth) * 4;
     const red = pixels[index];